 A higher level of abstraction in modelling decreases the gap between functional requirements of a system and the modelling process, leading to a better fit between these.
 There is of course no definition for "high level" or "lower level".
-Still, we'll try to get a view of a method by looking at the level of its specification language(s), and stay in line with Jerraya[18], who also used these words.
-In our result we'll make a difference in 3 levels: low, medium and high-level specification language.
+Still, we'll try to get a view of a method by looking at the level of its specification language(s), and stay in line with Jerraya [21], who also used these words.
+In our result three different levels will be discriminated: low-, mediumand high-level specification language.